When will the leaning tower of Pisa fall over?

 Pretty much since the first stone was laid, the tower of Pisa in Italy has been a Keystone Kops version of architecture.

-Not long after construction began in 1173, when builders reached the third story, the thing began to tilt.
+Not long after construction began in 1173, builders reached the third story.
+Then the thing began to tilt.

 Theyd cleverly built it on a foundation of mud, sand and clay.
-But it was kind of like quicksand, basically.
+It was kind of like quicksand, basically.

 It took hundreds of years of fits and starts to complete the building.
-Architects tried columns of different heights to even out the lean which of course made things worse.
-And giving the tower a bit of an interesting, how should we say, banana shape.
+Architects tried columns of different heights to even out the lean.
+Of course, that only made things worse.
+And it gave the tower a bit of an interesting look.
+Kind of a banana shape.

 As late as 1935, engineers managed to do exactly the wrong thing to try to shore up the tower.